-Did you ever have that feeling that your website is stuck in rankings?
-A while ago I wrote an article about ranking freezes to show that most of those can be fixed quite easily.
+Do you ever have a feeling that your website is stuck in rankings?
+A while ago, I wrote an article about ranking freezes to show that most of those can be fixed quite easily.
 This post got me many more emails than any other I wrote.
 Based on those emails and issues, I’ve decided to create this blog post to help you unfreeze your rankings.

 Here is an 11-point checklist that will help you rank better with no “freezes.”

 Imagine you have a car repair shop and you want to rank high for “air condition cleaning” and “diesel injector repairs”.
 You need to have a clear and separate landing page for each service or related services/keywords like e.g., “diesel injector reconditioning.”

 No real value

 When looking at a website, pretend you’re Gordon Ramsey.
 Don’t accept any shades of grey.
 Either something is really good or it’s not.
 If you can’t find real value behind a website, Google won’t either.

 Nearly 7 out of 10 websites I crawl show terrible server speed.
 A bad server or heavy code can and will keep your website from ranking higher.
 Crawl your website(s) with e.g., DeepCrawl to diagnose all the pages (it will show you the ones with timeouts or long response).
 Also, you can simply go to Google Webmaster Tools and check the crawl stats.

 Blocking CSS and JS in robots.txt

 This has been a popular subject recently.
 I cannot 100% agree with the case studies published about Panda targeting websites blocking CSS and JS.
 Still, I believe it can be a negative ranking factor.

 Optimizing your website is crucial.
 On-page SEO implemented right can and will help Google understand your website better, index it quicker, and rank it higher.